brandonp2412/JavaScript/README.md

 Google Sheets.

 ## Example
-I laid my table out as such
+I laid my table out as such:

 ![image not found](images/TableTemplate2.png)

 In the first cell of the "Min Sell" column I put: